Looking for car stereos?Start shopping

 Tools needed: Phillips screwdriver, small flat blade screwdriver, panel tool

 The stock 6"x9" rear deck speakers can be replaced with a variety of same-size units, or you can install a set of 5-1/4" or 6-1/2" speakers.
-You’ll need an adapter bracket for those sizes, and it’s included free with your Crutchfield speaker purchase.
-As with the front door speakers, wiring harnesses are available for this location, so you don't have to cut off the factory speaker connectors.
-Your new speakers will plug right in, and these harnesses are free with your Crutchfield speaker purchase.
+As with the front door speakers, mounting brackets and wiring harnesses are available at a discount with your purchase.

 Tools needed: Phillips screwdriver, a “stubby” Phillips screwdriver, panel tool